Gillou38/Drying-open-source-solution/Contribution guide.md

 Actually the simpler solution is to post an issue (https://github.com/Gillou38/Drying-open-source-solution/issues).Once create, may be to speak about that proposition like on a forum, detailled it, modify it ...

 ## 3) Developping
-It's the bigger part of the project, it begin with tatement of the need, the aim of the product and finish with prototyping documentation.
+It's the bigger part of the project, it begin with statement of the need, the aim of the product and finish with prototyping documentation.
+### 3.1) Functional analysis
 - Formalise technical problems : "How we want to the product work ?" :
 For that we distinguish different phase :
   - Using phase